future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 For implementation methods you get raise NotImplementedError('"APImethod" not implemented') as default regardless of the return type.

-## The graphics tab
+## The Graphics Tab

-This tab contains settings for how the implementation should use the canvas and manages the default landing page background and thumbnail.
-Some settings might disable other settings, if canvas is disabled there will be no other canvas settings available.
+Configure canvas, animations, images, and resolution:

+- Enable/disable canvas and animations.
+- Upload PNGs or sprite sheets.
+- Set canvas resolution, background color, and thumbnails.

 ![](../assets/Graphics_tab.png){loading=lazy}